Published by Christina Riley. Last Updated on September 27, 2023.

 Our first time down, we decided to carry our toddler instead of letting her walk because we didn’t know the trail.
 Now, we are confident that with enough patience and snacks, she could have walked it herself.

-Otter Falls isn’t the grand waterfall like you’d expect at Crabtree Falls or Catawba Falls, but it really is beautiful.
-The stream spills over a rock ledge onto mossy rocks below and almost bounces into a gentle pool beneath.
+Otter Falls NC isn’t the grand waterfall you’d expect at Crabtree Falls or Catawba Falls, but it really is beautiful.
+The 20-foot waterfall spills over a rock ledge onto mossy rocks below and almost bounces into a gentle pool beneath.

-We think you’ll want to stick around this amazing High Country waterfall.
+We think you’ll want to stick around this amazing High Country waterfall to enjoy a snack or take Otter Falls Trail photos!

 Nearby Places to Visit

 Otter Falls is close to quite a few fun places.
-Grandfather Vineyard is just down the road and there, you can enjoy a glass or bottle (drink responsibly) by a serene creek.
+Grandfather Vineyard is just down the road and one of North Carolina’s best wineries.
+There, you can enjoy a glass or bottle (drink responsibly) by a serene valley creek.

-Between the High Country‘s biggest towns, Otter Falls is closest to Banner Elk (17 minutes), and even closer is Sugar Mountain (16 minutes).
+Between the High Country‘s biggest towns, Otter Falls is closest to Banner Elk (17 minutes) and the town’s great restaurants, and even closer is Sugar Mountain (16 minutes).
 Boone and Blowing Rock are each about 25 minutes away, too.

 The Grandfather Mountain State Park Profile Trail is about 10 minutes away.
 And while long (3.6 miles one way), this is a very popular hike.
 Shorter hikes nearby include Beacon Heights (25 minutes) and Rough Ridge (28 minutes).